expipiplus1/autoapply/readme.md

 To generate a new top-level declaration you'll need:

 - The `Name` of a function to apply to some arguments.
-- The `Name`s of some values to try and pass as arguments.
+- The `Name`s of some values to try and pass as arguments
+  - values whose type must subsume the argument type (if you're unsure, you probably want this one)
+  - values whose type must merely unify with the argument type
 - A way of generating a name for this declaration given the wrapped name `:: String -> String`.